cuijiyao01/docker-k8s-training/docker/Exercise 4 - Images.md

 ## Step 0: Pulling a specific image

-Search on [Docker Hub](https://hub.docker.com) for the _nginx_ image in version 1.13 in it and pull it to your computer.
+Search on [Docker Hub](https://hub.docker.com) for the _nginx_ image in version 1.15.3 and pull it to your computer.

 **Bonus question:** There are three ways to get the image, which are those?